tejasmanohar/is-phone-number/README.md

 > check if string is a phone number

 Common use is server-side data validation as well.
-This module has no dependencies and is backed w/ [unit tests](https://github.com/tejas-manohar/is-phone-number/blob/master/test.js).
+This module has no dependencies and is [well tested](https://github.com/tejas-manohar/is-phone-number/blob/master/test.js).

 ## Install